 - aiming at the face and eyes covering the entire field of view

-- used for at least several minuites at a time
+- used for at least several minutes at a time

 - with the most triggering color of deep red